ukiw200/challenges-23-24/introduction-challenges/03-getting-the-challenges/03-getting-the-challenges.md

 1. Navigate to <a href="link toevoegen" target="_blank">this page</a>
 1. Select your name from the list
-    * Selecting your name makes sure that we see your real name instead of your GitHub username in overview screens
+    * Selecting your name in assignments like this makes sure that we see your real name instead of your GitHub username in overview screens
     * This is very helpful for us when managing large groups of students (eg. when searching the repository of a certain student)
     * It can be that your name is not in the list (especially if you enrolled later), select `Skip to the next step` in this case
 1. Click on `Accept this assignment`